 We do not want to needlessly expose our patients to false hopes and to make them pay for the transfers of embryos destined to fail.

 Therefore, we always have do extended cultivation to be able to:

-If you are interested in more information, order a non binding consultation with our fertility specialists, call +420 549 523 258, or use the contact form below.
+If you are interested in more information, you can order for a non binding consultation with one of our fertility specialists.
+Please call +420 549 523 258, or use the contact form below.
 We are looking forward to helping you.